Social Icons

 Directed by Jon Lucas and Scott Moore

-Jexi explores that loop hole and makes a movie out of it, problem is the movie is not worth all the time I spent seeing it.
-I do not feel Adam DeVine has enough star power to carry a movie as a lead.
-To make it worse this movie does not give out enough juice to make you think it is worth spending money to see.
+Jexi explores that loophole and turns it into a movie.
+The problem is, the movie isn’t worth the time I spent watching it.
+I don’t think Adam DeVine has enough star power to carry a film as the lead.
+To make matters worse, the movie doesn’t deliver enough to make you feel it’s worth spending money on.

-The movie plot first starts up like a comical version of the amazing Joaquin Phoenix movie in 2013, Her.
-Pretty soon you will notice the diversion in the two as our lead here Phil (Adam DeVine) is living in the current times and is hooked on his phone.
-He rather spend time with his phone than with anyone else.
+The plot starts off like a comical version of the amazing 2013 Joaquin Phoenix movie, Her.
+But soon, you’ll notice the differences.
+Our lead, Phil (Adam DeVine), lives in the present day and is completely hooked on his phone.
+He’d rather spend time with his phone than with anyone else.

-One day he met the beautiful Cate and on such a day his phone got damaged.
-He had to go get another phone and that is when he met Jexi.
-He agreed to the terms and conditions without reading them and allowed Jexi have access to everything that concerns him.
-This phone’s AI is what Apple’s Siri or Amazon’s Alexa would wish they can be.
-As the phone takes making your life better literally.
+One day, he meets the beautiful Cate, and on the same day, his phone gets damaged.
+He has to get a new phone, and that’s when he meets Jexi.
+Without reading the terms and conditions, he agrees to them, giving Jexi access to everything about his life.
+This phone’s AI is what Apple’s Siri or Amazon’s Alexa would dream of becoming.
+Jexi takes “making your life better” very literally.

 Colossal (2016)